 Given his government experience, Ed represents clients before the executive branch, legislative branch, and agencies on a variety of matters.
 In his practice, he works to impact government policy through interactions with senior government officials, regulatory and administrative agencies, and drafting and building support for legislation.
-He has been ranked by the North Carolina Center for Public Policy Research in the top 3 percent of all registered lobbyists in the state.
+He has been ranked by the North Carolina Center for Public Policy Research in the top three percent of all registered lobbyists in the state.

 In his roles as an attorney and public policy leader, Ed has appeared on CNN, MSNBC, Fox, CSPAN, NPR and the BBC.
 He has also been quoted in the New York Times, the Washington Post and the Wall Street Journal.

 Ed represents a variety of businesses in the fields of media, communications and technology.
 He spends much of his time advising tech companies on contracts, procurement and taxation, and served as state government counsel to the North Carolina Tech Association for more than 10 years.
 An active lobbyist, Ed works for policies that help grow technology jobs in North Carolina and across the nation.

 Ed counsels health care organizations on a variety of regulatory and legal issues, including legislation related to the industry.
 His practice includes representing companies that provide health insurance and services (both to individuals and correctional institutions) and companies that operate hospitals.